 The geodetic methods described previously account for the earth's curvature, which makes them well-suited for nautical and aeronautical routes.
 However, they ignore surface topography and thus are not ideal for measuring land travel over terrain with a lot of relief.
 Surficial measurement, on the other hand, can be used to measure distance as it would be traveled along the terrain.
 With ArcGIS Pro and ArcGIS Desktop, for example, you can use the Add surface information tool to add length or area fields to a vector dataset whose values are calculated from an input elevation surface.
 Geoprocessing also provides a way to implement custom measurement tools.

 Similarly, calculating routes along a transportation network is the most accurate way to measure travel (distance and time) over roads or trails.
-For information about modeling travel across a network, see the Find a route topic.
+For information about modeling travel across a network, see Route and directions.

 Use the geometry engine to make measurements

-GeometryEngine provides several methods for making planar or geodetic measurements of distance or area.
+GeometryEngineprovides several methods for making planar or geodetic measurements of distance or area.
 These measurements are made independent of the display (no map or scene is necessary).
 Planar measurements use the spatial reference and units of the input geometry.
 Even if in a geographic coordinate system, planar measurements do not consider the curvature of the earth and will return values in decimal degrees.
-You should, therefore, project measure geometry to an appropriate projected coordinate system before making planar measurements.
+You should therefore project the geometry you want to measure into an appropriate projected coordinate system before making planar measurements.